Updated December 19, 2017

 A monkey wrench has already been hurled into the efforts to address the U.S. shortage of 91,000 doctors expected by 2020 (according to the September 2012 Wired magazine): The Association of American Medical Colleges “worries that the funding may soon not be there to support residency programs for this larger number of medical school graduates in the next two to three years.
 The Balanced Budget Act of 1997 [enacted in President Bill Clinton’s second term] capped the number of available slots for residents coming out of medical school as part of the law’s reduction in spending on Medicare, which largely funds residency programs.”

 Once Obamacare is fully up and running — but with the cart before the horse — could our healthcare system then become, according to the audio book “Killer Cure,” the second leading cause of death?
-Or even, in the worst of ironies, the first?
+Or even, in the sorriest of ironies, the first?

 I ponder this as I listen to the PBS Frontline documentary, “Hunting the Nightmare Bacteria,” which aired October 22, 2013.
 Its subtext is that at a time when bacteria are becoming highly resistant to antibiotics, makers of antibiotics are getting out of the business — this at a time when Obamacare will bring thousands of more people into hospitals, most of which, says Frontline, “aren’t required to report outbreaks to the government, and most won’t talk publicly about them.”

 I realize the nature of politics tends to be “You must get what you can when you can in whatever form you can.”
-(That’s largely why government inherently is ineffective.)
-But when you do that and forge ahead despite the torpedoes in such an important, complex, vast-scale undertaking as the Affordable Care Act, you are, I think, flirting with disaster.
+(That, along with an eye off unintended consequences, is largely why government inherently is ineffective.)
+But when you take that Hail-Mary approach and forge ahead with such a complex, vast-scale undertaking as the Affordable Care Act, you are, I think, flirting with disaster.

 Do we really know what we’re doing?